 For thousands of years, the Kofan Traditional Authorities (shamans) and their people lived in harmony with their environment, drawing sustenance, shelter, and medicine from the jungle and its rivers.
 However, some fifty years ago oil was discovered in the northern reaches of their territory, which led not only oil companies and road contractors but wave upon wave of colonists to encroach on their territory.
 Fifty years later, the Kofan people are isolated in small pockets of Colombia, number at most a couple of thousand, and were recognized in 2009 by the Constitutional Court of Colombia as in danger of extinction.

-Healing Bridges is led by Carlos Salinas, a former human rights lobbyist and Washington director of Amnesty International USA.
-It is funded by individual donations and has had the support of the Edna Wardlaw Charitable Trust, the Dennis A. O’Toole Family Foundation, and the Wallace Global Fund.
+Healing Bridges is managed by Carlos Salinas, a former Washington director of Amnesty International USA.
+It is funded by individual donations and has had the support of the Edna Wardlaw Charitable Trust, the Dennis A. O’Toole Family Foundation, the Wallace Global Fund, Rainforest Action Network, Honor the Earth, and Amazon Watch.
 It was incorporated in Washington, D.C. in August 2006 and was recognized as a charitable organization by the IRS in September 2016.

 The heart of our work is the intercultural dialogue resulting from our gathering with the Kofan Traditional Authorities (shamans) and their ceremonies of traditional indigenous medicine.
 We first share information and brainstorm next steps.
 Then the Authorities hold their ceremony, obtain their collective vision, and share their decisions.
 This is our approval process.